reconbot/streaming-iterables/README.md

 (func, iterable) => filter(i => i !== undefined && i !== null, flatten(map(func, iterable)))
 ```

-The return value for `func` is `FlatMapValue<B>`.
+*note*: The return value for `func` is `FlatMapValue<B>`.
 Typescript doesn't have recursive types but you can nest iterables as deep as you like.

 The ordering of the results is guaranteed.
+Errors from the source `iterable` are raised after all mapped values are yielded.
+Errors from `func` are raised after all previously mapped values are yielded.

 ```ts
 import { flatMap } from 'streaming-iterables'